One imported production suite: 36 min → 9 min

 Scan

-Kifas reads your codebase: routes, components, API calls, and the user flows they add up to.
+Kifas reads your repo: routes, components, API calls, and the flows they form.

 Suggest

-You get a ranked list of end-to-end tests worth writing, with the critical paths first.
+A ranked list of tests worth writing, critical paths first.

 Build

-Agents write the tests and run them on Kifas cloud browsers, mobile emulators, and real devices in the Device Farm.
-No grid to manage.
+Agents write the tests across cloud browsers, emulators, and real devices.

 Run

 Tests run on every push.
-Cold starts land in under three seconds, so coverage keeps pace with your commits.
+Cold starts land in under three seconds.

 Self-heal